Evelyn Nesbit: Marriage

-Although White was still part of her life, Nesbit realized they had no future together.
-She also knew her relationship with him had already compromised her reputation; if the full extent of their involvement became common knowledge, no respectable man would make her his wife.
+Nesbit knew her connection with White had already compromised her reputation; if the full extent of their involvement became common knowledge, no respectable man would make her his wife.
 Nesbit also resented White for failing to tell her about Thaw's excesses and derangement.
-As a teenager, Nesbit had spent her formative years thrust into the adult society of artists and theatre people; her development had proceeded without the companionship of contemporaries of her own age.
+As a teenager, she had spent her formative years thrust into the adult society of artists and theatre people; her development had proceeded without the companionship of contemporaries of her own age.
 Her mother had remarried, and although she had been an inept guardian before, their estrangement was now complete.
 Nesbit was desperate to escape the poverty which she and her family had long suffered.

 Thaw continued to pursue Nesbit for marriage, promising that following their union he would live the life of a "Benedictine monk".
 With a perverted sense of justice, and a show of magnanimous charity, he assured Nesbit he had forgiven her for her relationship with White.
 Nesbit finally consented to marry Thaw.
-His mother agreed to the marriage, on the condition that Nesbit give up the theatre and modeling, and refrain from talking about her past life.
+His mother agreed to the marriage, on the condition that Nesbit give up the theatre and modeling and refrain from talking about her past life.

-Nesbit married Thaw on April 4, 1905, in Pittsburgh.
+Nesbit married Thaw on April 4, 1905.
 For her wedding dress, Thaw chose a black traveling suit decorated with brown trim.
 Newspapers announced that the new Mrs. Thaw was now the "Mistress of Millions".
-The two took up residence in the Thaw family home, Lyndhurst, in Pittsburgh.
+The two took up residence in Lyndhurst, the Thaw family home in Pittsburgh.
 Isolated with Thaw's mother and her like-minded social group of strict Presbyterians, Nesbit became the proverbial bird in a gilded cage.
 In later years, she said that the Thaws had a shallow value system: "the plane of materialism which finds joy in the little things that do not matter – the appearance of ... [things]".

-Nesbit had imagined travel and entertaining, but found that her husband acted as a pious son.
-Thaw started a campaign to expose White, corresponding with reformer Anthony Comstock, a crusader for moral probity and the expulsion of vice.
-He became convinced that he was being stalked by members of the notorious Monk Eastman Gang of New York, believing White had hired them.
+Nesbit had imagined travel and entertaining but found that her husband acted as a pious son.
+Thaw started a campaign to expose White, corresponding with Anthony Comstock, a crusader for moral probity and the expulsion of vice.
+Thaw also became convinced that he was being stalked by members of the notorious Monk Eastman Gang of New York, believing White had hired them.
 Nesbit later said: "[Thaw] imagined his life was in danger because of the work he was doing in connection with the vigilance societies and the exposures he had made to those societies of the happenings in White's flat."
 In reality, White, not thought to have been aware of Thaw's animus, considered him a poseur of little consequence, categorizing him as a clown and calling him the "Pennsylvania pug", a reference to Thaw's baby-faced features.